 We hope the break helped you refresh both physically and mentally.
 We’re certainly feeling re-energised here at Three-Brains.
 Very much looking forward to finding and sharing more information, insights and ideas about our favourite topics in 2023.

-And while we didn’t actively think marketing, creativity and e-Commerce over the holiday, we’ve definitely come back with some thoughts.
+While we didn’t actively think about marketing, creativity and e-Commerce over the holiday, we have had some new thoughts.
 And in particular, some thoughts about thinking.

 Your brain never stops working on unfinished tasks